oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

-- The OpenC2 CACAO agent will decode the base64-encoded content and re-encode in the appropriate transfer encoding (e.g., JSON, CBOR) for transfer to the Consumer identified by the specified OpenC2 CACAO target.
-The mechanism for exchange of the the transfer-encoded command between agent and target is the responsibility of the CACAO Consumer executing the playbook.
+- The OpenC2 CACAO agent will decode the base64-encoded content and re-encode in the appropriate transfer encoding (e.g., JSON, CBOR) for transfer to the Consumer identified by the specified OpenC2 CACAO target, incorporating any command content specified by CACAO variables when re-encoding the command.

+- The mechanism for exchange of the the transfer-encoded command between agent and target is the responsibility of the CACAO Consumer executing the playbook.

 - The OpenC2 CACAO agent will accept transfer-encoded responses from the OpenC2 CACAO target.